Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Methods

 \subsection{Baselines}

-We compared our models to different subsets of following baseline vision encoders, selected based on the nature of the tasks. \begin{itemize} \item \textbf{DinoV2\cite{oquab2024dinov}}: A 2D vision model pretrained using a student-teacher self-supervised learning approach on large-scale natural image datasets. \item \textbf{BiomedCLIP\cite{biomedclip}}: A 2D vision-language model pretrained using a contrastive self-supervised learning approach on 15 million biomedical image-text pairs, sourced from 4.4 million biomedical articles in PubMed. \item \textbf{SAMMed3D\cite{sammed3d}}: A 3D medical segmentation model trained within the SAM framework using CT and MRI data.
-We specifically evaluated the model's 3D encoder as a feature extractor for various tasks, assuming it can effectively capture meaningful anatomical information from 3D medical images by leveraging its pre-training on segmentation tasks. \item \textbf{MedImageInsight\cite{medimageinsight}}: A vision-language model pretrained on medical images with associated text and labels from diverse modalities, including X-ray, CT, MRI, dermoscopy, OCT, fundus photography, ultrasound, histopathology, and mammography. \end{itemize}
+We compared our models to different subsets of following baseline vision encoders, selected based on the nature of the tasks. \begin{itemize} \item DinoV2\cite{oquab2024dinov}: A 2D vision model pretrained using a student-teacher self-supervised learning approach on large-scale natural image datasets. \item BiomedCLIP\cite{biomedclip}: A 2D vision-language model pretrained using a contrastive self-supervised learning approach on 15 million biomedical image-text pairs, sourced from 4.4 million biomedical articles in PubMed. \item SAMMed3D\cite{sammed3d}: A 3D medical segmentation model trained within the SAM framework using CT and MRI data.
+We specifically evaluated the model's 3D encoder as a feature extractor for various tasks, assuming it can effectively capture meaningful anatomical information from 3D medical images by leveraging its pre-training on segmentation tasks. \item MedImageInsight\cite{medimageinsight}: A vision-language model pretrained on medical images with associated text and labels from diverse modalities, including X-ray, CT, MRI, dermoscopy, OCT, fundus photography, ultrasound, histopathology, and mammography. \zyc{\item MRI-CORE\cite{mricore}: A 2D MRI-specific foundation model pretrained on more than 6 million slices from over 110{,}000 MRI volumes across 18 body locations.} \item \zyc{BrainSegFounder\cite{brainsegfounder}: A 3D brain MRI segmentation foundation model pretrained in a multi-stage self-supervised framework on large-scale brain MRI data from 41{,}400 participants.
+We use public Swin encoder as a feature extractor for our evaluation tasks.} \end{itemize}